hydro-project/hydroflow/hydroflow/examples/deadlock_detector/README.md

 # Deadlock Detector

 This is a distributed deadlock detector.
-I.e. if finds cycles in a graph that has been partitioned across peers.
+I.e. it finds cycles in a graph that has been partitioned across peers.
 In the demo, new waits-for edges can be added at each node via the command line, and cycles are printed to stdio in canonical order (starting with the lowest node id in the cycle).